 - the lawyer has actual experience representing clients who were hurt badly in motorcycle accidents.

 Not much time.
 California has a statute of limitations codified in Civ.
 Proc. §335.1.
-The statute of limitations states that you have two years from the date of your injury to file a personal injury lawsuit against the negligent party, or parties.
+The statute of limitations states that you have two years from the date of your injury to file a personal injury lawsuit against the negligent party or parties.
 This means, as a general rule, if you fail to file a lawsuit within two years, your case will likely get thrown out of court.
-An important exception to this rule is if the victim was a minor (i.e. under the age of 18).
-If your teenage son or daughter was injured in a motorcycle accident, the statute of limitations is tolled (i.e. stopped) until they reach the age of 18.
-Once they turn 18, they have two years from that point to file a lawsuit.Will My Motorcycle Accident Case Settle Out of Court or Will We Have To Go To a Jury to Get a Financial Recovery?
+A notable exception to this rule is if the victim was a minor (i.e., under the age of 18).
+If your teenage son or daughter was injured in a motorcycle accident, the statute of limitations is tolled (i.e., stopped) until they reach the age of 18.
+Once they turn 18, they have two years from that point to file a lawsuit.Will My Motorcycle Accident Case Go to Court?

 - Duty – We must establish that the defendant owed a legal duty to you.
 For example, in the motorcycle accident context, drivers owe a duty of care to other motorists on the road, including motorcyclists.